Pediatric Orthopedic surgeons width="1024" height="188"

 Diagnosis

-If at least one bone appears broken, the doctor will request X-rays to know the actual type of treatment to provide.
+If at least one bone appears broken, the doctor will request X-rays to determine the actual type of treatment to provide.
 In most cases, the child will require X-rays from 3 angles to enable the doctor to closely observe the fracture or fractures.

 Diagnosing Complex Hand Fractures